shpoopdy/TwitterBot/README.md

 https://twitter.com/Nelja_Games

 # Getting Started
-To run you'll need a Twitter developer account and the consumer key, consumer secret, auth key, and auth secret for your bot.
+If you would like to run this you'll need a Twitter developer account and the consumer key, consumer secret, auth key, and auth secret for your bot.
 Once you have those run the setup script to have it create your config.py.
+Tweepy will be enough to have it run with the given information, the regular tweet function gets a little more involved with google api.